Old Coast Road to Carsaig

 The present way to get to Carsaig by road is from Pennyghael, but George Langlands doesn't show this road on his 1801 map of Argyllshire.
 Instead the route to Carsaig lies along the coast from Lochbuie.
-The ruined township of Gortenasroine is located on the route at NM 593 247 and Tobar Choluim-Chille (St Columba's Well) is thought to be at NM 591 244.
+The ruined township of Gortenasroine is located near the route at NM593247 and Tobar Choluim-Chille (St Columba's Well) is marked on maps at NM591244.
 This well is a fresh water spring still occasionally used.
 It may be the Loch Buie well whose medicinal properties are mentioned in a late 17th century account.
 According the OS Name Book of 1878, nearby the well is Uamh a' Chrabhaiche (the cave of the devout person), but the exact location of this cave is now lost.

-George Langlands' map doesn't show any road continuing on from Carsaig and so the land route for most pilgrimage traffic through Mull must have gone along what is now the main road to Iona.
-However the presence (even if only in myth) of St Columba's Well and the cave of the devout one indicates that there may have been some pilgrimage traffic using this route.
+George Langlands' map doesn't show any road continuing on from Carsaig and so the land route for most pilgrimage traffic through Mull may have gone along what is now the main road to Iona.
+However the presence (even if only in myth) of St Columba's Well and the cave of the devout one indicates the possibility of pilgrimage traffic using this route.
 Early Christian crosses have been found at both Lochbuie and Carsaig.
 Another well was located east of the old burial ground at Carsaig.
-Open until the early nineteenth century, the ancient St Mary's Well was supposed to cure diseases.
-Its site cannot now be identified.
+Open until the early nineteenth century, the ancient St Mary's Well was supposed to cure diseases, but its site cannot now be identified.

-Further round the coast from Carsaig to the west lies the reputedly steep and dangerous Nuns' Pass, one of the few places where a gap in the cliffs allows access to the moorland above, perhaps this way lay an alternative route to Iona?
+Further west along the coast from Carsaig lies the reputedly steep and dangerous Nuns' Pass, one of the few places where a gap in the cliffs allows access to the moorland above, perhaps this way lay an alternative route to Iona?
 Below the pass is Uamh nan Cailleach, commonly called the Nuns' Cave.
 The cave is said to have been a refuge for nuns driven out from Iona at the time of the Reformation.

 The west wall of the cave has numerous carvings, some of the crosses are thought to be as old as the late sixth to ninth centuries and an encircled cinquefoil is probably of late medieval date.
 As well as more recent crosses, there are two mason's marks likely to have been carved by men who worked in the nearby quarries in the eighteenth and nineteenth century, and a sailing ship perhaps eighteenth century in date.